hmxxu/PalGuess/README.md

 # PalGuess
-Guessing game for Pal from PalWorld
+PalGuess is a guessing game for Pal from PalWorld inspired by games like Wordle and Poeltl.